jose-elias-alvarez/null-ls.nvim/doc/HELPERS.md

 Please see the [built-in files](../lua/null-ls/builtins/) for examples of how to use helpers to create generators.

+## Params

+Descriptions below may refer to a `params` table, which is a table containing information about the current editor state.
+For details on the structure of this table and its available keys / methods, see [MAIN](./MAIN.md).

 ## generator_factory

 `generator_factory` is a general-purpose helper that returns a generator which